Negombo: History

 The shallow waters of the Negombo Lagoon provided safe shelter for seafaring vessels and became one of the key ports along with Kalpitiya, Puttalam, Colombo, Kalutara and Galle, from which the Sri Lankan kingdoms conducted external trade.

 Pre-colonialism

-The regional Jaffna kings, who controlled small parts of the northwest coast of Sri Lanka, built fortifications at Negombo, Colombo and Chilaw.
-The language used in and around Negombo was Tamil when the Portuguese colonisers arrived in the 16th century.
+The region was under the rule of the Sinhala monarchy based on Sri Jayawardanapura Kotte.
+The language used in the area was a regional dialect of Sinhala when the Portuguese arrived in the 16th century.